 Setting up the tier for number of users.gif

-3. Number format: Select either Decimal or Integer.
+• Number Format: Select either Decimal or Integer.
 For this example, let’s select Integer as the preferred number format.

 Setting the number format and values.jpg

-NOTE: After completing Step 2, select Create in the form canvas to create the form.
-This saves the form in the unpublished state and also helps you to save all the updates done till this point.
+NOTE: After completing Step 2: Setting up the number of users who are going to avail the subscription, select Create in the form canvas to create the form.
+This saves the form in the unpublished state and also helps you to save all the updates done up until this point.

 Step 3: Setting up the add-on options based on the subscription tier